madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-07-symplectic-geometry.md

 \begin{equation}
 \omega ^{\mathsf{ab} } \omega _ {\mathsf{bc} } = \delta ^{\mathsf{a} }_ {\mathsf{c} } \ .
 \end{equation}
-Finally, from the Jacobi identity in \eqref{eq:pb-jacobi} we derive the following condition:
+Finally, from the Jacobi identity we derive the following condition:

 $$